MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. In the User ID field, enter a user ID, whic will be used throughout Microsoft Dynamics GP to identify this person.

-3. In the User Name field, enter the person’s full name.
+3. In the User Name field, enter the person's full name.

 4. In the Password field, enter the password this user will use when starting the accounting system.

-If you don’t assign a password to the user at this time, the user will be required to enter a password before accessing Microsoft Dynamics GP.
+If you don't assign a password to the user at this time, the user will be required to enter a password before accessing Microsoft Dynamics GP.

 1. In the Class ID field, assign the user to a class, if you wish.